List of Tracy Beaker Returns characters: Rob

-Rob, portrayed Neil Armstrong, made his first appearance on 25 February 2011 in series 1 of Tracy Beaker Returns during the episode Sisters.
-He departed in series 1 of The Dumping Ground during the episode S.O.S..
+Rob, portrayed Neil Armstrong, made his first appearance on 25 February 2011 in series 1 of Tracy Beaker Returns during the episode "Sisters".
+He departed in series 1 of The Dumping Ground during the episode "S.O.S.".

 When Lily's (Jessie Williams) foster placement breaks down with Matt (Chris Robson) and Christie (Vicky Hall), Rob brings her back to The Dumping Ground.
 Later, Rob is furious with Tracy (Dani Harmer) when she took Lily to the Perry's to apologise, but the situation inflamed when Lily had an argument with Matt and Christie.
 Christie and Matt bring Rosie (Millie Redfearn) and Poppy (Katie Anderson) to The Dumping Ground as their father, Steve (Ben Cartwright), wants to try to get Rosie and Poppy back and the contact is a disaster when Poppy and Rosie run out.
-Rob tells Christie, Tracy, Mike (Connor Byrne) and Gina (Kay Purcell) that Steve struggled and couldn't find common ground.
-Christie isn't keen on Poppy and Rosie going through it all again, but Rob reminds Christie that Steve is their father.
+Rob tells Christie, Tracy, Mike (Connor Byrne) and Gina (Kay Purcell) that Steve struggled and could not find common ground.
+Christie is not keen on Poppy and Rosie going through it all again, but Rob reminds Christie that Steve is their father.

 When Jody (Kia Pegg) runs away from her mum's and comes back to The Dumping Ground.
-Jody isn't keen on going home and Rob asks Jody if she wants to talk to him on her own, but Jody says she is OK and has nothing to say.
-Gina doesn't think it's wise for Jody to go home, but Rob tells her that it's the best place for Jody with the support of social services.
+Jody is not keen on going home and Rob asks Jody if she wants to talk to him on her own, but Jody says she is OK and has nothing to say.
+Gina does not think it's wise for Jody to go home, but Rob tells her that it's the best place for Jody with the support of social services.